-Training on the Human Side of High-Stakes Work
+Training on the Human Side of High-Stakes Work.

 The people who come to you in a family law matter are often in the most destabilizing period of their lives.
-Understanding what that does to someone (how it shapes what they say, what they can tolerate, and how they behave) makes for better professional practice.
-Shelby Doherty-Sirkovich, RP, MACP brings clinical depth to professional development sessions designed for legal and family law organizations.
+Understanding what that does to someone, how it shapes what they say, what they can tolerate, and how they behave, makes for better professional practice.

 Shelby Doherty-Sirkovich is a Registered Psychotherapist (CRPO #12083) and Certified Clinical Trauma Specialist with a focus on betrayal trauma, high-conflict relationship dynamics, and the long-term effects of institutional and family system failures.